SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

 Creating a table from a SELECT query
 -----------------------------------------

-You can use a :ref:`CREATE TABLE AS <create_table_as>` statement to create a new table from the results of a SELECT query.
+Use a :ref:`CREATE TABLE AS <create_table_as>` statement to create a new table from the results of a SELECT query.

 .. code-block:: postgres